MDMA Sleep Effects

 MDMA use can temporarily induce feelings of pleasure, but it can also lead to changes in your brain chemistry that cause disruptions to your sleep.

-For assistance overcoming MDMA addiction, contact Zinnia Healing through our 24/7 helpline at (855) 430-9439 or our website.
+For assistance overcoming MDMA addiction, contact Zinnia Health through our 24/7 helpline at (855) 430-9439 or our website.
 Enrollment in our residential treatment program is the first step toward recovery.

 Low Doses of MDMA for Therapy